 Just off the main entrance is the Woodland Garden, a shaded area with a forest-like feel – the perfect place for the kids to explore and have endless adventures.
 The winding path leads past the Meadow Garden through to the Forest Garden.

 Our plant focused clients allowed us the opportunity to play around with lots of different plant varieties and textures.
-We kept the existing ferns, re-positioning successfully throughout the woodland – to add balance and interest.
+We kept the existing ferns, re-positioning successfully throughout the woodland – to add balance and interest to our landscape design.

 Continuing on the theme of exploration for the kids, we used old Bluestone pitchers, originally from the property, to build rock steps and winding paths through the Forest Garden.
 We chose plants that will soon grow to cover the timber fort platform and create a jungle feel – allowing the kids’ imaginations to run wild.